128technology/docs/docs/cli_reference.md

 | [`set password`](#set-password) | Change your password. |
 | [`show user`](#show-user) | Display information for user accounts. |

-### Description
+#### Description

-The _restore prompt_ command returns the PCLI's prompt to its factory default, in the event that an administrator has modified it.
+The _restore prompt_ command returns the PCLI&#x27;s prompt to its factory default, in the event that an administrator has modified it.

 #### Example